 I know it seems like people become popular overnight, but this stuff takes time.
 Sometimes it’s not months, but YEARS before thousands of pageviews and followers show up.
-Dare to Blog and Badass Babes can help things move faster for sure, but don’t give up on what you’re working toward just because it isn’t happening as quickly as you hoped.
+Dare to Blog and Dare to Grow can help things move faster for sure, but don’t give up on what you’re working toward just because it isn’t happening as quickly as you hoped.
 Be consistent, put yourself out there (YES, even if it’s scary), and you’ll start to see growth.

 What if my offline friends and family find out?

 Most people still assume that blogging is all about telling strangers on the internet your personal information.
 And sometimes it is – adding a little of your story and experience helps to connect with your audience better than just the facts.
 But a lot of time, blogging is just about sharing information, learning, and finding inspiration.

 If your offline peeps don’t understand why you’re talking to strangers on the internet, just nod and smile and come back here to hang out with us.
 We totally get it :)

 On the other hand, you might be surprised.
 When I finally connected my blog to my Facebook account (which is just for friends and family), I got lots of compliments and surprised comments about how much ass I was kicking online.
 I even had a few friends pop up asking for advice on starting their own blogs.

 Whether they think you’re awesome or they think you’re a weirdo, you should start a blog anyway.

 What if people get pissed off by what I have to say?